uiuc-sst/mcasr/0-mturk/README.md

 To adjust how many turkers transcribe each HIT:

-- Edit Project, Setting up your HIT, Number of assignments per HIT: type in a number between 5 and 10.
+- Edit Project, Setting up your HIT, Number of assignments per HIT: type in a number between 1 and 10.

 Bigger numbers reduce noise, but obviously cost proportionally more.
+However, it's simpler to **just use 1** and resubmit the batch file (see below) whenever the current batch nears completion, because that gradually improves the quality of all the transcriptions.
+Just cease resubmitting when the quality is high enough, or when there's not enough money left.

 ### Get a collection of recordings of speech.
 In .wav format, mono, preferably with a uniform sampling rate (22050 Hz).